Illustrated Articles

 -

-Ferrets can be affected by a variety of conditions causing problems with the stomach and intestinal tract.
-Certain bacteria may cause diarrhea or gastritis.
-Intestinal foreign bodies often cause a complete blockage of the intestinal tract.
+Ferrets can be affected by a variety of conditions that cause problems with the stomach and intestinal tract, as this handout outlines.
 Some conditions may be treated with medication while others require surgical intervention.

 -